 - Data Validation – a data entry section, it is here where you’ll list the nomenclature of the home type or stories drop-down menu found in the Project Description section.

-In addition to the seven sections listed above.
-You can reveal the calculation by period (i.e. day), using the box labeled ‘1’ in the upper-left hand corner of the worksheet.
+In addition to the eight sections listed above.
+Cash flows by by period (i.e. day) are shown on the right-hand side of the model. , using the box labeled ‘1’ in the upper-left hand corner of the worksheet.
 The calculations are made on a per period basis, with each period representing one day.
 The maximum number of periods is 730 or in other words, the maximum project length is two years.

 I recorded a short video showing you how to use the model.
+The video is based on v1.0 of the model.
+While a few new components have been added since this video was recorded, the core functions of the model have not changed.
 You can watch it below:

 About the Author: Born and raised in the Northwest United States, Spencer Burton has over 15 years of real estate investment and development experience.
 In his current position, Spencer assesses new acquisition, development, and debt opportunities for a $45bn real estate fund.
 He resides in Dallas, TX.